Distinguished regular supercuspidal representations: Introduction

 \end{thm}

-Here $\eta_S$ is also a quadratic character of $S^\theta(F)$, whose appearance arises from Hakim--Murnaghan theory when the representation is of positive depth.
+Here $\varepsilon_S$ is the quadratic character of $S^{\theta}(F)$ introduced before, but with respect to $(G^0,S)$, and $\eta_S$ is also a quadratic character of $S^\theta(F)$, whose appearance arises from Hakim--Murnaghan's work when the representation is of positive depth.
 The reason that we do not have a consequence of Theorem \ref{thm. intro main theorem} as Corollary \ref{cor. intro 1} is due to the character $\eta_S$.
-At this moment, we could not show $\eta_S^{-1}=\eta_S\circ\theta$, while this relation holds for all the examples in the literature as far as we know.
+At this moment, we could not show $\eta_S|_{S(F)^{1+\theta}}=1$, while this relation holds for all the examples in the literature as far as we know.
 In particular, $\eta_S$ is the trivial character for epipelagic supercuspidal representations.
 Therefore the analog of Corollary \ref{cor. intro 1} holds for epipelagic supercuspidal representations.

 Let us outline the proof of Theorem \ref{thm. intro main theorem}.
-Roughly speaking, modulo $G(F)$-conjugation, we can apply Hakim--Murnaghan theory to reduce the distinction problem of $\pi_{(S,\mu)}$ to that of $\tilde{\kappa}_{(S,\mu_\circ)}$ which is a representation of $S(F)G^0(F)_{x,0}$.
+Roughly speaking, modulo $G(F)$-conjugation, we can apply Hakim--Murnaghan's work to reduce the distinction problem of $\pi_{(S,\mu)}$ to that of $\tilde{\kappa}_{(S,\mu_\circ)}$ which is a representation of $S(F)G^0(F)_{x,0}$.
 To ensure that the distinction problem makes sense for $\tilde{\kappa}_{(S,\mu_\circ)}$, we have to show that $S(F)G^0(F)_{x,0}$ is $\theta$-stable.
-This point is guaranteed by finite field theory (Lemma \ref{lem. disctinction finite field }) and liftings of $\theta$-stable tori over finite field to those over $p$-adic field (Lemma \ref{lem. stable torus}).
+This point is guaranteed by the distinction problem over finite fields (Lemma \ref{lem. disctinction finite field }) and liftings of $\theta$-stable tori over finite fields to those over $p$-adic fields (Lemma \ref{lem. stable torus}).
 The solution of the distinction problem of $\tilde{\kappa}_{(S,\mu_\circ)}$ relies on Proposition \ref{prop. multiplicity}.
 The proof of Proposition \ref{prop. multiplicity} is a little complicated, due to the subtleness of the construction of $\tilde{\kappa}_{(S,\mu_\circ)}$.

-\begin{remark} After a preliminary version of this article is completed, we notice that Hakim's most recent work \cite{haka} and \cite{hakb} provide a new approach to the construction of tame supercuspidal representations and its application to distinction problem.
+\begin{remark} After a preliminary version of this article was completed, we notice that Hakim's most recent work \cite{haka} and \cite{hakb} provide a new approach to the construction of tame supercuspidal representations and its application to the distinction problem.
 One of the main features of \cite{haka} is that it eliminates Howe's factorizations in Yu's construction.
 This new construction improves the main results of \cite{hm08}, see \cite[Theorem 2.0.1]{hakb}.
 It would be interesting to see whether our results can be simplified or generalized when combined with these developments. \end{remark}